Hearing Resource Page

 In addition to the Respondent (student) and the Conduct Officer(s), the following individuals may be present:

 - Witness: Witnesses only participate for a portion of the Hearing.
-Witnesses will be invited to join the Hearing and (see below for more questions about witnesses)
+Witnesses will be invited to join the Hearing (see below for more questions about witnesses).

 I don't want my Rector to come to the Hearing.

 Consistent with the University's mission of fostering the development and formation of students, a student's Rector is invited to participate in the Hearing setting.
 An Assistant Rector or Resident Assistants may attend in the place of a Rector.
 Students are advised to contact their Rector after receiving the Hearing Notification Letter if they have concerns about their Rector attending the Hearing.

 I live off-campus.
 Will my former Rector be attending the Hearing?